beelzebielsk/pin_file_builder/specification.md

 objects have the following properties:

 - content : Type `Array`.
 The completely resolved array of indices.
+	The final list of indices gets placed in this array.
+If you are creating an implicit specifier, and you want to look at the list of indices from an explicit specifer, then you can use this property of the `specifier` object to see that information.
 - text    : Type `string`.
-The actual specifier.
+The actual specifier as it was typed in the pinfile.
 - Type    : Type `string`.
 Implicit/Explicit (either `'e'` or `'i'`)
-- Name    : TYpe `string`. specifier name, such as `simpleExplicit`
+- Name    : TYpe `string`.
+Specifier name, such as `simpleExplicit`.
+	This is the name that's used as a key in the *formats* and *resolution* tables.
 - match   : Type `Array`.
 The return value of a regular expression match.
 To see properties of the return value of a match, see [this reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/match).